 Can Office Pods be the answer?
 Offices have increasingly been designed as open-plan to meet the millennial demand, however, this has made finding a quiet spot to make a phone call, or meet a deadline increasingly harder to find, as noise becomes an issue.
 Privacy becomes harder to find in open-plan offices, which are designed to facilitate collaboration and encourage teamwork.

 This is why more and more workplaces have installed office pods in their offices – human working cocoons or cones’ of silent.

 Office Pods are small cocoon like-cabins or semi-private booths that are located within the office to provide workers with a place to meet in small groups or find some space to get away from the office clamour for a spell if they wish to concentrate or do some quiet work.

-Many smart office designers intersperse their open-plan office designs with office pods across floors and office spaces that suit business needs.
+Many smart designer office furniture sydney intersperse their open-plan office designs with office pods across floors and office spaces that suit business needs.
 Some office pods are standard, with glass walls and comfortable seating within, but pods can go as kooky as refurbished cable-cars, rollable furbished wooden boxes treehouses – whatever fits your company image and environment.

 Why Office Pods?
 Their convenience and use